valsamovich/cs.github.io/docs/tutorials/database.md

 **Java Server Pages (JSP)** A combination of HTML and Java that is compiled into a servlet.

-**Join operation** or **Natural join** A relational algebra operation on two relations, A and B, that produces a third relation, C. A row of A is concatenated with a row of B to form a new row in C if the rows in A and B meet restrictions concerning their values.
+**Join operation** or **Join** A relational algebra operation on two relations, A and B, that produces a third relation, C. A row of A is concatenated with a row of B to form a new row in C if the rows in A and B meet restrictions concerning their values.
 For example, A1 is an attribute in A, and B1 is an attribute in B. The join of A with B in which (A1 = B1) will result in a relation, C, having the concatenation of rows in A and B in which the value of A1 is equal to the value of B1.
 In theory, restrictions other than equality are allowed—a join could be made in which A1 < B1.
 However, such non-equal joins are not used in practice.
 Also known as inner join.

 ## K